yugasun/site/README.md

 ### Editing other pages

-To make edits to other pages, edit the markdown in `./content`
+To make edits to other pages, browse through the `./pages` directory, then find the respective react component and edit it.

-Some pages have custom designs/layouts and the html might need to be altered.
-That content can be found in `./src/layouts` or `./src/pages`

 # Publishing Site Updates